oSirhcel/SIS15/README.md

 ```

 **Microsoft Devtunnel Setup**

 - It is also recommended to setup `devtunnel` to access the API from your device
 - https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started

+(If you are using vscode you can just forward port 5000, and set the tunnel to be public.)

 ```bash
 devtunnel user login --github
 devtunnel host -p 5000 --allow-anonymous
 ```

 - Then change the hardcoded URL in `frontend/api/history/use-get-user-history.ts` and `frontend/api/scan/use-scan-item.ts`.